Magoc-s/Magoc-s.github.io/README.md

 delete these directories.
 You will probably need the `/assets/` directory though.

 Then for every collection of pages you have (essentially every 'tab' in the top menu bar) is its own directory as well.
 I.e. the template website has 'About', 'Lectures', 'Labs', 'Assessments', and 'Resources' collections.
+(Note: the `Help` menu option links directly to a file, rather than a collection)

 You can find an exact list of all the collections in the `_config.yml` file, under the `collections:` key.